shmorri/docs-casa-prod/3.1.4/source/developer/index.md

 - TOTP or HOTP mobile applications (like Google Authenticator)
 - Super Gluu push authentication

+!!!
+Note
+    FIDO credentials can **not** be enrolled via APIs because they require a direct connection to the server.

 The [swagger](https://swagger.io/docs/specification/2-0/) definition document is located at `https://host/casa/enrollment-api.yaml`.
 You can leverage [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to bootstrap the process of creating a client application in order to consume the service in a variety of programming languages.
 You can achieve similar effects by using [swagger hub](https://app.swaggerhub.com).

 Additionally, the Casa github project contains a small [client-side application](https://github.com/GluuFederation/casa/tree/master/extras/enrollment-client/) that mimicks the process of enrolling credentials in Casa using the REST API.